arpit2286/JavaDI/README.md

 "# JavaDI"
- logger to log information using the concenpt of Google Guice for Dependency Injection
+ logger to log information using the concept of Google Guice for Dependency Injection